 Despite these critical views, for now, the plant breeding industry in Europe will have to deal with the ECJ’s judgment.
 It may consider to lobby and convince the European Commission and legislature to update the GMO Directive and its annexes to include the newly available gene editing techniques using scientifically based evidence on human safety and impact on the environment.

 It follows from the opinion of the Advocate General that the European Commission observed that no particular problems connected with conventional mutagenesis have been reported since the 1960s, when it was first used.
 According to the Commission there is no real difference between in vitro and in vivo mutagenesis.
 In vitro mutagenesis would even have predated the adoption of the GMO Directive and, to a lesser extent, that of its predecessor (Directive 90/220).
 Furthermore, the Commission observed that the EU legislature intentionally decided not to distinguish between the techniques to determine the scope of the mutagenesis exemption.
 At the same time, it effectively narrowed down the exemption in order to take account of ongoing technological developments by adding the caveat deriving from the use of recombinant nucleic acid molecules.
 That caveat was considered to sufficiently take into account the emergence of new mutagenesis techniques.

 According to the Commission and several Member states, a case-by-case analysis should be carried out to determine whether organisms obtained by mutagenesis can be exempted by looking at the different processes used to modify the genetic material, including the possible use of recombinant nucleic acid molecules or non-exempted GMOs.

 The GMO Directive has been amended in the past various times, including with respect to the exemption for mutagenesis.
 This may be the time to again initiate a new update of the legislation.

-By Mr Hidde J. Koenraad, Partner Intellectual Property at Boekx Advocaten (Amsterdam)
+Author: Mr Hidde J. Koenraad, Partner Intellectual Property at Boekx Advocaten (Amsterdam)